<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 On the one hand, parents can feel the urge to help, but worry that their kids might develop an unhealthy sense of entitlement.
 On the other hand, kids can feel like their parents aren’t being helpful enough during a major step in their lives.

-A planner can help families sort through this.
+A financial life manager can help families sort through this.

 8. Receiving an inheritance